djinn-ci/djinn/docs/user/offline-runner.md

 # Offline Runner

-Djinn can be used to run your builds offline without having to submit them to the build server.
+Djinn CI can be used to run your builds offline without having to submit them to the build server.
 This does require having to configure the necessary drivers on your machine however.